 Environmental factors — that is, anything you put in or on your body or absorb from your environment — account for about 90-95% of the autoimmune equation.
 Your genes only contribute maybe 5-10% of the risk!1CDC Exposome and Exposomics; https://www.cdc.gov/niosh/topics/exposome/ Turns out the food you eat everyday has a profound influence on your risk for autoimmune conditions.

 To prevent or heal from an autoimmune disorder, you’ll need to identify your personal triggers so you can eliminate them or minimize your exposure.
-The 6 major autoimmune trigger categories include:
+I categorize the top 6 major autoimmune trigger categories as F.I.G.H.T.S.™ for:

 When it comes to healing from an autoimmune disorder, food and dietary components (e.g., food additives, preservatives, and chemicals), offer the biggest bang for your buck.
 Just removing your trigger foods can go a long way to help you reverse and/or prevent autoimmune conditions.